stefankalexander/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - Compared to SSH which only sends traffic when your doing a single keystroke, it sends the keystroke to the server your connected too but RDP has to send an actual photograph

-<h2> Congrats on Finishing the Tutorial! 🎉 </h2>

-You’ve successfully navigated the process of creating resource groups, setting up virtual machines, and gaining remote desktop access from macOS.
-By following this tutorial, you’ve gained valuable hands-on experience in managing virtual networks and configuring network tasks.
-Well done on completing these essential steps—your newly acquired skills are a fantastic addition to your tech toolkit, and I’m confident they’ll serve you well in your future projects.
-Keep up the great work and continue exploring the endless possibilities of virtual network management!